digitalcraftsman/hugo-strata-theme/README.md

 - [HTML5UP](//html5up.net/) for creating the original theme
 - [Steve Francia](//github.com/spf13) for creating [Hugo](//gohugo.io) and the awesome community around the project.
+- [digitalcraftsman](//github.com/digitalcraftsman) for creating the first interation of the hugo-strata-theme